Midwifery Practice in Zones of Danger

 Unknown to me, my scenario involved the dramatic appearance of a 28 week G1P0 with no prenatal care who presented to the triage unit in active labor.
 My "assignment" was to perform in this situation, alone (unrealistic scenario #1).
 I was directed to the triage room to await my fate, when suddenly the door burst open.
 One of the more demonstrative OB RN's was wheeled into the room crouched on hands and feet, riding the gurney like it was a surfboard (unrealistic scenario # 2).
 To add to this drama, she was shrieking at the top of her lungs.
 Her "family" (two other RNs from the unit), accompanied the gurney, struggling to maintain straight faces.

-As the concerned midwife, my first reaction was to calm the "patient" and re-position her to supine for an examination.
-I began to ask the pertinent triage questions but the "patient" would not stop yelling long enough to answer.
+As the concerned midwife, my first reaction was to calm the "patient" and reposition her for an examination.
+I began to ask the pertinent triage questions, but the "patient" would not stop yelling long enough to answer.
 Fetal monitoring was not going to happen.
-Her pretend family, in the meantime, were opening all the cupboards and rumaging through drawers in the room (unrealistic scenario # 3).
+Her pretend family, in the meantime, was opening all the cupboards and rumaging through the drawers in the room (unrealistic scenario # 3).

 Marija Zarrich unsplash img

-By this time, according to my taped and failed performance, I should have examined the patient, pulled out a precip tray, turned on the warmer, and called NICU, in that order.
-Yeah, but what if the patient was crowning?
-Or the feet were presenting?
-Certainly, in my years as a hospital CNM, I have never witnessed quite this type of behavior from a patient or family.
-My first instinct was to laugh because the entire training was such a farce.
+By this time, according to my taped (and failed) performance, I should have turned on the warmer, examined the patient, pulled out a precip tray, and called NICU, in that order.
+Yeah, but what about a crowning patient?
+Or a breech presentation?
+Indeed, in my years as a hospital CNM, I have never witnessed this behavior from a patient or family.
+My first instinct was to laugh because the entire training was a farce.
 It was later that I realized it was a not-so-subtle effort to shame and humiliate.
-It was filmed and I was, seriously, informed that I had failed.
+It was a lot of fun for the RNs.

-In retrospect, I should have pressed the emergency button and, actually, called for security, grinding this “critical event” to a halt.
-Although, I hate to admit it, I did learn something from the experience.
+In retrospect, I should have pressed the emergency button and actually called for security, bringing this “critical event” to a halt.
+Although I hate to admit it, I did learn something from the experience.
 Obviously, team training is not a joke.
 Nor should it present an opportunity to make a fool of someone.
-It certainly was not a proper opportunity to learn anything useful in regard to emergency patient care.
+It certainly was not a proper opportunity to learn anything valuable regarding emergency patient care.

 Jonathan Borba unsplash img